+Table 2.1.2.A: Priorities for planned new Downtown street connections

-1 2.2.4 Open Space Network 35 maintenance for these public facilities (further discussed in 2 Lexington Park will be improved by adding open spaces that both beautify the community and create gathering and 36 Chapter 5.)
-3 37 2.2.5 Town Green 4 recreational opportunities.
-Parks will provide locations for 38 A town green is proposed to front on Shangri-La Drive west of 5 physical recreation, which is a recommendation by the Healthy 39 the Lexington Park public library.
-The town green will be 6 St. Mary's Partnership, a coalition of public and private partners 40 bordered on all sides by public streets with diagonal parking and 7 working to address priority health issues in the County and to 41 surrounded by new buildings overlooking the green to provide 8 promote a healthier community.
-42 24-hour-a-day "eyes" on the space for enhanced security.
-The 9 The locations of Jarboesville Park, John G. Lancaster Park, 43 town green is envisioned to become the focus of community 10 Freedom Park and Nicolet Park are shown on the map on page 44 life, so nearby residents should be involved in its planning and 11 2-11.
-The network map shows how these parks can be 45 design.
-12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 connected through new sidewalks and hiking/biking trails.
-The Open Space Framework map also illustrates typical public spaces that could be distributed throughout the Downtown area, listed and shown in Illustration 2-1 on page 2-11, and connected though the sidewalk and trail network: A. A prominent new Lexington Park Town Green in the CBD, near existing institutional uses to serve as the center for civic life in the Development District.
-B. Lancaster Park is proposed to be expanded and a community garden program created with garden plots located within the park near the Three Oaks Center.
-C. Small public greens or pocket parks are illustrated at the Willows Road traffic circle, within St Mary's Square and within the Downtown Gateway across from Nicolet Park.
-46 2.2.6 47 48 49 50 51 52 53 54 55 56 57 58 59 60 Expanded Lancaster Park and Community Gardens Construction of new road segments aligned with Misima Place will connect Three Notch Road to the planned traffic circle at the intersection of Willows Road and Shangri-La Drive.
+2.2.4 Open Space Network

+Lexington Park will be improved by adding open spaces that both beautify the community and create gathering and recreational opportunities.
+Parks will provide locations for physical recreation, which is a recommendation by the Healthy St. Mary's Partnership, a coalition of public and private partners working to address priority health issues in the County and to promote a healthier community.

+The locations of Jarboesville Park, John G. Lancaster Park, Freedom Park and Nicolet Park are shown on the map on page 2-11.
+The network map shows how these parks can be connected through new sidewalks and hiking/biking trails.

+The Open Space Framework map also illustrates typical public spaces that could be distributed throughout the Downtown area, listed and shown in Illustration 2-1 on page 2-11, and connected though the sidewalk and trail network:

+- A. A prominent new Lexington Park Town Green in the CBD, near existing institutional uses to serve as the center for civic life in the Development District. - B. Lancaster Park is proposed to be expanded and a community garden program created with garden plots located within the park near the Three Oaks Center. - C. Small public greens or pocket parks are illustrated at the Willows Road traffic circle, within St Mary's Square and within the Downtown Gateway across from Nicolet Park.

+The placement, use and design of new public spaces should be carefully considered to ensure that they offer continued enjoyment to the residents of and visitors to Lexington Park.
+Having a trail network that connects the public spaces will offer an opportunity to build a theme or tell a story with the spaces.
+The recommendations to create new public spaces will necessitate future park planning, cooperation with interested volunteer organizations, and funding of operation and maintenance for these public facilities (further discussed in Chapter 5.)

+2.2.5 Town Green

+A town green is proposed to front on Shangri-La Drive west of the Lexington Park public library.
+The town green will be bordered on all sides by public streets with diagonal parking and surrounded by new buildings overlooking the green to provide 24-hour-a-day "eyes" on the space for enhanced security.
+The town green is envisioned to become the focus of community life, so nearby residents should be involved in its planning and design.

+2.2.6 Expanded Lancaster Park and Community Gardens

+Construction of new road segments aligned with Misima Place will connect Three Notch Road to the planned traffic circle at the intersection of Willows Road and Shangri-La Drive.
 This connection will integrate the expanded park into Downtown, relieve traffic congestion at the signalized intersection of Shangri-La Drive and Great Mills Road and reduce travel time along Willows Road and Shangri-La Drive.

-While the final alignment of the road through Lancaster Park will require study, this Plan's recommendation follows existing road rights-of-way to preserve the majority of mature trees, and integrates well with a proposed community garden plots and a community gardening program offering area residents the opportunity to grow their own food.
-This feature supports Healthy St. Mary's Partnership recommendations calling for 27 28 29 30 31 32 33 34 The placement, use and design of new public spaces should be carefully considered to ensure that they offer continued enjoyment to the residents of and visitors to Lexington Park.
-Having a trail network that connects the public spaces will offer an opportunity to build a theme or tell a story with the spaces.
-The recommendations to create new public spaces will necessitate future park planning, cooperation with interested volunteer organizations, and funding of operation and improving opportunities for physical activity and access to healthy foods (see chapter 8).
+While the final alignment of the road through Lancaster Park will require study, this Plan's recommendation follows existing road rights-of-way to preserve the majority of mature trees, and integrates well with roposed community garden plots and a community gardening program offering area residents the opportunity to grow their own food.
+This feature supports Healthy St. Mary's Partnership recommendations calling for improving opportunities for physical activity and access to healthy foods (see Chapter 8).